Blueforcer/awtrix3/docs/README.md

 https://discord.gg/cyBCpdx

 ## Who i am?
 My name is Stephan, also known as Blueforcer, from Frankfurt, Germany.
 I am a husband and father of two children, and I have a strong passion for technology.
+I started AWTRIX 1 in 2018 and im still in love with my project 6 years later.
+As a one-man show, I spend a lot of time developing AWTRIX and, more recently, my own AWTRIX mobile apps.
 In my free time, I engage in a wide range of activities including 3D printing, programming, FPV drones, electric cars, gaming, and much more.
 I constantly seek new technological adventures and enjoy exploring various innovative fields.

 ## Support